 Men are being expected to do too much to support equality.

-Across the 30 countries studied, people are divided as to whether men are being expected to do too much to support equality, with 46% agreeing and 43% disagreeing.
+People are divided as to whether men are being expected to do too much to support equality, with 46% agreeing and 43% disagreeing.

 By gender, more men than women agree with this statement (55% vs 38%).